 How We Tested These Temu Sofas

-We scored each sofa using the same how we test sofas routine we use for every seating test: assembly and setup, cooling and breathability, seat comfort, back support, and seat-depth fit.
-We also looked at durability cues (frame feel, wobble, conversion wear), layout practicality for typical rooms, ease of moving or re-positioning, cleaning and maintenance, and overall value based on what you get for the price.
+In our hands-on testing, we scored each sofa with the same how we test sofas routine we use for every seating review: assembly and setup, cooling and breathability, seat comfort, back support, and seat-depth fit.
+We also looked at durability cues like frame feel, wobble, and wear around moving parts; layout practicality in typical rooms; ease of shifting or re-positioning; cleaning and maintenance; and overall value for the asking price.

 Temu Sofas: Our Testing Experience